Prosecco, Crème de Cassis

 Prosecco, Martini Bianco, Lime

 Tanqueray Gin, Chambord and Lemon Juice & Soda Water

 Patron Coffee Tequila, Vodkaor Vanilla Vodka, Espresso coffee

 Baileys, Creme de Menthe and Cacao

 Vodka, Tia Maria, Cream

-Aromas of white blossoms and golden delicious apples, with fresh and velvety bubbles on the palate and flavors of pear and more apple.
+Aromas of white blossoms and golden apples with fresh and velvety bubbles

 |Chateau Saint Thomas – Brut NV, France